NGO Small Grants

 Projects must have a defined start and completion date.
 Only Slovenian NGOs may apply.
 If project is done in collaboration with another organization, please provide a letter of support/commitment from the partner institution.
 New grantees will be given priority over previous grantees.

-Typically, grant awards range from $3,000 to $10,000, but do not exceed $15,000.
-For your convenience, you may directly access the Application Guidelines and Form below.
+Typically, grant awards range from $3,000 to $10,000.
+For your convenience, you may directly access the Application Guidelines and Forms below.

 - DUNS Number